Early Childhood Education Concentration

 Students completing the AA in Liberal Arts degree with a concentration in Early Childhood Education will take 18 credits of elective courses specific for the concentration to meet degree requirements.
 Eastern University Associate of Arts in Liberal Arts degree students who complete the 18 credit ECE concentration will meet Level V requirements on the Pennsylvania Early Learning Keys to Quality Career Lattice.

 Sample Course Options in the ECE Concentration

-- EDU 201 Intro to Special Education (3 credits)
+- EDUC 201 Intro to Special Education (3 credits)

 - EDUC 205 The Developing Child (3 credits)

-- EDU 328 Early Childhood: Principles and Procedures (3 credits)
+- EDUC 328 Early Childhood: Principles and Procedures (3 credits)

-- EDU 329 Early Childhood Education: Curriculum and Assessment (3 credits)
+- EDUC 329 Early Childhood Education: Curriculum and Assessment (3 credits)

 EDUC 201 Introduction to Special Education